Coturex/Wifi_Mqtt_SolarBalancer/README.md

 **Py**thon **S**olar **E**nergy **B**alancer

-The goal is to allocate  solar energy production on multiple devices (resistive load) instead of letting this energy go back to the network.
+The goal is to allocate  solar energy production on multiple devices (resistive load) in order to improve grid resiliency and reduce homeowner electric bills.
+Devices priority is managed.
 This project is cloned from https://github.com/pierrehebert

 ## Hardware requirements :

 - 2 Wifi MQTT Energy Smartmeter
-- _n_ Wifi MQTT Energy Variator (Coturex project on going...)
+- _'n'_ Wifi MQTT Energy Variator (... this project is on going...)
-- _n_ Wifi MQTT Energy Commutator (like Sonoff Relay etc...)
+- _'n'_ Wifi MQTT Energy Commutator (like Sonoff Relay etc...)
-- 1 Raspberry Pi Zero 2    (which host Mosquito Mqtt Server and pySEB)
+- 1 Raspberry Pi Zero 2    (which host Mosquito Mqtt broker and pySEB)

-# pySeb on going ...
+## _pySEB is on going ..._